Class Subspace :: sus :: option :: Option

 If the option holds a value, returns a mutable reference to it.
 Otherwise,

-inside the option and returns a mutable reference to it.
+stores value inside the option and returns a mutable reference to it.

-If it is non-trivial to construct T
+If it is non-trivial to construct T, the

 Option::get_or_insert_with

-method would be preferable, as it only constructs a T
+method would be preferable, as it only constructs a T if needed.

 If the option holds a value, returns a mutable reference to it.
 Otherwise,

-, stores it inside the option and returns a
+constructs a default value T, stores it inside the option and returns a

 mutable reference to the new value.